Gaurav-sketch/IntelliSense.io/README.md

 2.Config - This contains the URL and the Browser name that can changed as per requirement.

-3.pages file - This contains  Dashboard page file with all
+3.pages file - This contains  Dashboard page component.

 4.util - This contains the util like timeout etc that can be adjusted as per the needs.